jameskelleher/GetDataAssignment/CodeBook.md

 #Code Book

+## ID Variables

 #####Subject
 identifier for the subject who carried out the experiement
 #####Activity
-the activity performed by the subject
+the activity performed by the subject during the measurement

-## Variables
+## Feature Variables

 #####tBodyAcc.mean.X
 mean of body acceleration in the X direction